DongheeKang/MLOps_Note/linux_administration.md

       only user print out!
       $ cut -d: -f1 /etc/group

 * getent

       $ getent group

       only user print out!
       $ getent group | cut -d: -f1

+      $ getent passwd kang         : Check a user whether exist or not

 * group

-      $ groups
-      lp wheel dbus network video audio optical storage input users vboxusers docker donghee
+      $ groups                         : list of all group lp wheel dbus network video audio optical storage input users vboxusers docker donghee

-      $ groups root
-      root bin daemon sys adm disk wheel log
+      $ groups root                    : list of all group for this user root bin daemon sys adm disk wheel log

 * id

+      $ id kang            : display UID and GID
       $ id -Gn
       $ id -Gn root

+### How to generates a compact listing of all the users on the system

+    $ cut -d: -f < /etc/passwd | sort | xargs echo

+### Modification I

-### How to change password for other user account?
+* How to change password for other user account?

     only with super user
     $ su -

     check password of user first
     $ getent passwd | grep donghee
     $ passwd donghee
     $ passwd -V donghee                 : to view password status

     *** this is important!
     $ sudo passwd           : if passwd with no specified user, then will change password for root

-### Forcing user to change password at their next login
+* Forcing user to change password at their next login

     Let us immediately expire an account’s password

     $ sudo passwd -e donghee
     $ sudo passwd --expire donghee

-### Extend expire date of user
+* Extend expire date of user

     $ usermod -e 2025-09-01 user

-### Lock and unlock of user
+* Lock and unlock of user

     $ usermod -L user
     $ usermod -U user

-### Change account’s username
+* Change account’s username

     $ usermod -l old new

+### Modification II

+    $ chage -l kang        : administrative tool for passwd and expiring date
+    $ chfn & finger        : change personal data as like name, telefone, office number
+    $ newgrp newgroup      : change primary group by newgroup from normal user

+    Befehle zur Verwaltung des Shadow-Systems
+    $ pwconv               : transferieren der Passwort-Hashes aus passwd -> nach shadow
+    $ pwunconv             : shadow -> passwd
+    $ pwck                 : Konsistenz von passwd u. shadow ueberpruefen

+    $ grpconv
+    $ grpunconv
+    $ grpck

-### create a user group and add one user into
+### To create a user group and add one user into there

     $ sudo addgroup administrator
     $ sudo adduser donghee administrator

-### Add user to sudo group
+    Add existing user to sudo group
     $ sudo usermod -aG sudo donghee

 ### Fixing the “Command Not Found” Error When Using Sudo